 What types of organizations does the Alden Trust support?

-The Trust supports independent colleges and universities with fulltime traditional undergraduate enrollments of at least 1,000 students and with a total undergraduate and graduate student population (full time equivalents) of under 5,000 in the six New England states, New York, Pennsylvania, and New Jersey.
-It also supports independent secondary schools in the immediate Worcester area, a group of Trust determined educationally related organizations in the immediate Worcester area, and YMCAs located in Massachusetts.
+The Trust supports independent colleges and universities with full-time undergraduate enrollments of at least 1,000 students (headcount) and total undergraduate and graduate student populations (full-time equivalents) of under 5,000 in the six New England states, New York, Pennsylvania, and New Jersey, plus a few grandfathered institutions inside and outside the nine-state region.
+It also supports vocational and independent secondary schools in the immediate Worcester area; a group of Trust-determined educationally-related organizations in Worcester; and YMCAs located in Massachusetts.

-Does the Alden Trust ever make grants outside its traditional focus areas?
+Does the Alden Trust ever make grants outside its traditional educational focus areas?

-Occasionally at year end the trustees make a number of unsolicited grants to Worcester organizations whose work is important to the community yet whose focus does not fall within the Trust’s specific areas of interest.
-In such cases the selected organization does not make application to the Trust.
+For more than a decade, the trustees have made a number of unsolicited grants to Worcester organizations whose work is important to the community yet whose focus does not fall within the Trust’s specific areas of interest.
+In such cases, the selected organizations do not make application to the Trust.
 Receipt of such a grant is confirmation that the organization is not eligible to submit a proposal for the Alden Trust’s regular grant making process.